znwf301/2509507-2500392-2504984-ma1805-final-project/README.md

 The game is designed similarly to a retro style adventure game with dungeon exploration.
 It uses a tilemap that we used in class to map square locations of the entire canvas so that it could be referenced in code if specific tiles should activate another line of code or be a simpy barrier/collision.
 To give some originality, we have decided to add a turn-based system similar to RPGs to have some intensity to enemy battles.
 These are triggered when the player enters the line-of-sight from any given enemy.
 The player will be given attack and defend options in battle so they will be tested on their decision-making skills.
 This challenge is designed to enable the player to connect with the character in her battle with the dark forces of the fantasy world.

 ## ASTHETIC DIMENSIONS
 We were able to settle on a theme early on, and after various team meeting that we held we landed on an artstyle that worked with our setting and was able to be made easily for both the turn based segments as well as the overworld exploration.
-Leveld designs and ideas as to what structures to have in them were discussed early on, as to make sure we got to work as soon as possible, and enemy design ideas were pitched and then reworked in order to have it fir in with the art style.
+Level designs and ideas as to what structures to have in them were discussed early on, as to make sure we got to work as soon as possible, and enemy design ideas were pitched and then reworked in order to have it fir in with the art style.
 Given how our overworld has taken inspiration from classic dungeon explorers, a tile map seemed like the best option to convey the adventure theme that is most loved by gamers.

 ## UNREALISED ASPECTS OF PROJECT